jmbarber19/detrollify-userscript/README.md

 Did you make updates to this module, and need to re-submit it so that you can use it?
 In other words, are you probably me?
 Follow these instructions:

-1. Select all necessary files for Detrollify and compress them.
+1. Run `zip -r detrollify.zip . -x ".*" -x "__MACOSX" -x "README.md" -x "*.DS_Store"`
 1. Rename the Compressed file to have the version in it.
 1. Remove the old version.
 1. Go to https://addons.mozilla.org/
-1. Modify the add-on and upload the new version!
+1. Modify the add-on and upload the new version.
+1. After verification, wait for an email from Firefox that it's ready for use.
+1. Use the link in the email to find the new version and use it.